jgomezc1/SOLIDSPy_dyn/README.md

 3. `docs/` Documentation files including a User Manual.

 ## Installation
 The code is written in Python and it depends on `numpy`, `scipy` and `sympy`.
-To use the code just downloaded and store it in the desired folder.
+To use the code just download it and store it in the desired folder.

 To run the examples with specification of the folder storing the input files through a GUI you will need to install [`easygui`](http://easygui.readthedocs.org/en/master/).